toidiu/toidiu.github.io/content/brag/interview-prep/orange.md

 - Can you give me an example of how you set goals for yourself?
   - daily task list. mark what got done and what did not
 - **Tell me about a time you showed leadership.**
+  - spoke up about technical decisions that I spoke out on
   - took initiative to fix handshake status. added fuzz testing verify the solution.
   - automate release versioning
   - customer contact list